In what states does Firearms Legal Protection currently offer membership?

 What is a Firearms Legal Protection plan?

-Firearms Legal Protection provides uncapped legal defense coverage for its members who legally use a firearm in self-defense or defense of their family or property.
+Firearms Legal Protection provides uncapped legal defense coverage for its members who legally use a firearm in self-defense or defense of others.
+In some states, it will cover the legal use of force used to protect property.
 In short, Firearms Legal Protection is a legal service plan that provides its members with peace of mind that they can protect themselves and their loved ones without going into debt or losing their home.

 Is Firearm Legal Protection a law firm?